- Weapon Program Background Report

 August 2005: The U.S. Department of State's Bureau of Verification, Compliance, and Implementation "judges that Iran is in violation of its CWC obligations because Iran is acting to retain and modernize key elements of its CW infrastructure to include an offensive CW R&D capability and dispersed mobilization facilities."

-December 2005: The United States sanctions two Indian companies under the Iran Nonproliferation Act of 2000, reportedly for the export of phosphorus oxychloride and trimethyl phosphite to Iran; both are Schedule 3 chemical weapon precursors, according to the CWC, and can be used in the production of nerve agents.
+December 2005: The United States sanctions Indian companies Sabero Organic Chemicals Gujarat and Sandhya Organic Chemicals Ltd. under the Iran Nonproliferation Act of 2000, reportedly for the export of phosphorus oxychloride and trimethyl phosphite to Iran; both are Schedule 3 chemical weapon precursors, according to the CWC, and can be used in the production of nerve agents.

 January 2006: According to The Guardian, an intelligence assessment drawing on material gathered by European governments claims that Iran has developed an extensive purchasing network for its biological and chemical weapon programs.
 Purchase requests and acquisitions are "registered almost daily," according to the assessment, and target suppliers in Western Europe and the former Soviet Union.